sigmacomputing/sigmaquickstarts/site/sigmaguides/src/fundamentals_6_administration/fundamentals_6_administration.md

 Private teams will only be visible to members of the team.

-For example, in this "Finance Team" there are three users, two accessed Sigma via an embedded application and another logged into Sigma directly.
+For example, in this "Finance Team" there are four users, two accessed Sigma via an embedded application and another logged into Sigma directly.
 The last user is an admin.

 <img src="assets/fa18.png" width="800"/>

 <aside class="negative">
-<strong>NOTE:</strong><br> You can name a team anything you want but when embedding, it is advisable to avoid special characters in names.
+<strong>NOTE:</strong><br> You can name a team anything you want but when embedding it is advisable to avoid special characters in names.
 </aside>

 [Learn more...](https://help.sigmacomputing.com/hc/en-us/articles/360037430333-Manage-Teams)

 When creating a new team, you are prompted to also create a new workspace (optional).
 You can use workspaces help organize content, to categorize and share folders and documents.
-Share them with other users and teams using permission grants.
+Workspaces can be shared with other users and teams using permission grants.

 [Learn more...](https://help.sigmacomputing.com/hc/en-us/articles/4402446409619-Manage-Workspaces)